-Note that load cells in the force plate need to match for the force plate to work correctly.
-Vernier sends matched pairs of replacement load cells to customers for this repair.
+Note that load cells are typically replaced in matched pairs.
 Do not replace a single load cell unless its number matches the other load cell in the force plate.

 You will need: a Phillips screwdriver, an adjustable torque driver with a 1/8 inch hex bit, replacement load cell(s), and electrical tape.